adamleithp/jamstack-translate/README.md

 `http://localhost:5000/?lng=es`

 **Note for Svelte.js**:
-Svelte splits elements apart on compile, so in order to a dynamic string inside a translated file, you must set InnerHTML like so; This works really well :D
+Svelte splits elements apart on compile, so in order to a dynamic string inside a translated file, you must set InnerHTML like so; This works really well :D (or google translate might make `name` into `nombre`...)
 ```javascript
 {@html `<t>Hello my name is ${name}, nice to meet you!</t>`}
 ```